Musical Instruments Museum, Brussels

 The Musical Instruments Museum (MIM) (Musée des instruments de musique; Muziekinstrumentenmuseum) is a music museum in the Royal Quarter of Brussels, Belgium.
-It is part of the Royal Museums of Art and History (RMAH) and is internationally renowned for its collection of over 8,000 instruments.
+It is part of the Royal Museums of Art and History (RMAH) and is internationally renowned for its collection of next to 10,000 instruments.

-Since 2000, the museum has been located in the former Old England department store, built in 1899 by Paul Saintenoy out of girded steel and glass in Art Nouveau style, as well as the adjoining 18th-century neoclassical building designed by Barnabé Guimard.
-Located at 2, rue Montagne de la Cour/Hofberg on the Mont des Arts/Kunstberg, the museum stands next to the Place Royale/Koningsplein and across the street from the Magritte Museum.
-It is served by Brussels-Central railway station and Parc/Park metro station on lines 1 and 5 of the Brussels Metro.
+Since 2000, the museum has been housed in the former Old England department store, built in 1899 by Paul Saintenoy in Art Nouveau style, as well as the adjoining 18th-century neoclassical building designed by Barnabé Guimard.
+It is located at 2, rue Montagne de la Cour/Hofberg on the Mont des Arts/Kunstberg, next to the Place Royale/Koningsplein and across the street from the Magritte Museum.

 History

 Early history

 The Musical Instruments Museum (MIM)'s collection was created in 1877 and was originally attached to the Royal Conservatory of Brussels with the purpose of demonstrating early instruments to students.
-It consisted of a hundred Indian instruments given to King Leopold II by Rajah Sourindro Mohun Tagore in 1876, as well as the collection of the celebrated Belgian musicologist François-Joseph Fétis, purchased by the Belgian Government in 1872, and put on deposit in the Conservatory, where Fétis was the first director.
-Its first curator, Victor-Charles Mahillon, greatly expanded the already impressive collection, and by the time of his death in 1924, the MIM consisted of some 3,666 articles, among which 3,177 were original musical instruments.
+It consisted of a hundred Indian instruments given to King Leopold II by Raja Sourindro Mohun Tagore in 1876, as well as the collection of the musicologist François-Joseph Fétis, purchased by the Belgian government in 1872, and put on deposit in the Conservatory, where Fétis was the first director.
+Its first curator, Victor-Charles Mahillon, greatly expanded the already impressive collection, and by the time of his death in 1924, the museum consisted of some 3,666 articles, among which 3,177 were original musical instruments.
 He was noted for his astute judgments in obtaining these large collections by calling on philanthropists, mixing with erudite amateurs who sometimes became generous donors, and through friendly relations with Belgian diplomats in foreign posts, who sometimes brought back instruments from beyond Europe.